Cyfrin/Updraft/courses/advanced-foundry/7-account-abstraction/3-eth-setup/+page.md

 2. Create minimal Account Abstraction on ZKsync
 3. Deploy and send a userOp/transaction through them
     1. Not going to send an AA to Ethereum
-    2. But we will send an AA tx to zksync
+    2. But we will send an AA tx to ZKsync
 ```

 > ❗ **NOTE**tx = transaction